alsoc/fmdt/doc/source/user/usage/detect.rst

    :Default: ``15``
    :Example: ``--trk-star-min 5``

 Minimum number of frames required to track a star.
+This is a classification criterion.

 .. _detect_trk-meteor-min: